-Passover is the first biblical holiday of the year: the biblical year starts on the 1st of Nissan (generally coincides with March-April) and Passover falls on 15th of Nissan.
-God gave us a total of seven holy days during the year—not a coincidental number at all—3 in the spring, and 4 in the fall.
+Passover is the first biblical holiday of the year: the biblical year starts on the 1st of Nissan which generally coincides with March-April.
+Passover falls on 15th of Nissan.
+God gave us a total of seven holy days during the year—not a coincidental number!—3 in the spring, and 4 in the fall.
 In biblical times, each holy day had a three-fold meaning: past, present and future.
-They provide a way to remember His wonders, love and grace toward us in the past, to celebrate His goodness and provision in the present, and to look forward to the holiday’s larger messianic fulfillment in the future.
+The biblical holy days provide a way to remember God’s wonders, love and grace toward us in the past, to celebrate His goodness and provision in the present, and to look forward to the holiday’s larger messianic fulfillment in the future.
 Let’s take a closer look at the deeper meaning of the spring holidays of Passover and The Festival of Weeks (Pentecost) which so beautifully point to the first coming of the Lord and His message of salvation.

 On the night of Passover, God visited the 10th plague on the Egyptians, killing all their first born.
-It was the same night that the Israelites had sacrificed a lamb at twilight and put its blood on the doorposts of their homes so that the angel of death would “pass over” them on his way through the land slaying the first born of every family.
+On that same night, the Israelites had sacrificed a lamb at twilight and put its blood on the doorposts of their homes so that the angel of death would “pass over” them on his way through the land slaying the first born of every family.
 Furthermore, they had eaten this lamb along with bitter herbs and unleavened bread before being led by Moses out of Egypt and into freedom.
 Yeshua was crucified on Passover, and it is by His blood that we escape spiritual death—enslavement to sin— to enter into freedom led by the Spirit of God.

 2nd Day of Passover: Baptism